 What is the Standard Possession Order in Texas?

 The Standard Possession Order in Texas comprises of a weekend possession calendar, which is normally the 1st, 3rd, and 5th weekends and a Thursday during the school year, for a weekday period of possession.
-You also have to include a possession calendar for the holiday schedule.
-You would determine when the holiday schedule would actually begin based on the school district that your child is enrolled in, or if your child is not enrolled in school, the school district that he would be enrolled in.
+Parents also have to include a possession calendar for the holiday schedule, and need to determine when the holiday schedule would actually begin based on the school district that the child is enrolled in.
+If the child is not enrolled in school, the school district that he or she would be enrolled in.

-To determine when your holidays would start, we would technically include Thanksgiving.
-One year is to one custodial parent.
-The following year the second custodial parent would have that holiday.
-So you would rotate, even in odd years.
+To determine when the holidays would start, the schedule would technically include Thanksgiving.
+One year is to one custodial parent, and the following year the second custodial parent would have that holiday, meaning the parents would rotate, even in odd years.
 There are two halves of Christmas Break every year.
-Typically, the parent who exercised the Thanksgiving holiday will then have the second half of Christmas Break so that the other parent will then have Christmas.
-And you guys will rotate that every year.
+Typically, the parent who exercised the Thanksgiving holiday will then have the second half of Christmas Break so that the other parent will then have Christmas, and will rotate that every year.

-All of these standard possession orders and schedules for your children are in lieu of the two of you actually having an agreement between the two of you of when you want to actually exchange your children.
-If the two of you decide we’re going to do our schedule and put this order away in a drawer and never look at it, that is great and that is fine.
-But the minute you cannot agree, then you will refer to the order because that would be the least amount of time you would be entitled to.
+The Texas Standard Possession Order and schedule for your children is in lieu of the two parents actually having an agreement that outlines when said parents want to actually exchange their children.
+If the two parents decide on their own schedule and choose to put this order away in a drawer and never look at it, that is fine.
+But the minute you cannot agree, then you must refer to the order because that would be the least amount of time to which you you would be entitled.

 If you’re still unsure about how to create a visitation schedule with your ex-spouse, or require further clarification regarding the Texas Standard Possession Order, be sure to schedule an appointment with our team of experienced family law attorneys.
 Contact Ramos Law Group today.